 Every culture has different superstitions and traditions which are always worth noting, especially when entering a new market.
 The Finnish consider the number 13 to be unlucky.

 Here are the top seven translation tips that will make you sound like a local in no time:

-Stay clear of colloquialisms and expressions used in your language, as they may not translate in your Indian market.
+Stay clear of colloquialisms and expressions used in your language, as they may not translate in the Finnish market.
 For example, local slang

-Take account of cultural differences so you don’t confuse or offend your Indian audience.
-For example, don’t reference a North Indian festival to your South Indian customers, and vice versa.
-Localise as much as you can
+Take account of cultural differences so you don’t confuse or offend your Finnish audience.
+For example, don’t mention Boxing Day in a promotion or assume that it is understood.

 Marketing copy created for your native audience is not always ideal for a Finnish audience.
 In such cases, use, if possible, a native Finnish speaker to ensure you have kept your original idea and tone, while making the copy more suited for a Finnish audience

 Keep sentences to their original length, and don’t cut their length to fit a specific space or the meaning will get lost

 Use actual native Finnish speakers to translate and to review your final communications